 Cheese Naan at RSMY House of Real Biryani, Medan Tuanku

 RSMY officially has the best cheese naan you can ever find in town!
 The mozzarella cheese really melts in your mouth.
-The variety of tasty curries complements the cheese naan to make a complete delicious meal.
+The variety of tasty curries complements the cheese naan to make a completely delicious meal.
 Try the kambing kerayi, keema, alloo anda, and dhal fry.
 If you are a vegan, you may opt for a garlic or plain naan with dhal fry which is completely vegetarian.

 The RSMY restaurant is a few minutes walk away from the Medan Tuanku monorail station.